 → If you are interested in these two other options for your extension to get even more visibility in the store, please feel free to email your extension proposal to email@example.com

-This option allows you to control the compatibility with Shopware versions in the Community Store.
+This option allows you to control the compatibility with Shopware versions in the Shopware Store.
 All Shopware versions below the one you select will no longer be displayed on the extension details page under “Compatible with”.
 In addition, this will be taken into account when filtering in categories.

 We recommend that you upload a new extension version if your extension has a new feature.
 The customer will get an update option displayed in the backend and will see directly that there was a change in the extension.